dr-useless/gobkv/readme.md

 ### Read
 1. Hash key
-2. Calculate closest node using Hamming distance
+2. Calculate closest node using the Rendezvous hash (Hamming)
 3. Request key from closest node
 4. Fallback to next node, recurring until successful or end of node-list is reached

 ### Write
 1. Hash key
-2. Calculate closest 3 nodes using Hamming distance
+2. Calculate closest 3 nodes using the Rendezvous hash (Hamming)
 3. Send the request concurrently to each node
 4. The operation can be considered complete when the desired number of nodes have acknowleged the request (sent an OK response).
 1 node is not sufficient for consistency.
 2 of 3 nodes is sufficient for eventual consistency.
 5. If a node does not respond, it can optionally be marked by the client as 'down' for a defined period, to prevent future requests timing-out.